This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-- Seat width (youth, narrow, standard, etc.)
+- Seat width

-- Seat height (short, tall, or standard seating)
+- Seat height

-- Arm rest preference
+- Armrest preference

 - Type of seat cushioning

-- Leg and foot rest preference
+- Leg and footrest preference

 Standing Electric Wheelchairs

-Similar to wheelchairs, there are various types of scooters that range from small, mid-range, to large and heavy.
+Similar to wheelchairs, various types of scooters range from small to large, lightweight to heavy.
 The smaller scooters are intended primarily for traveling, although they are sometimes used for everyday activities.

-Scooters are useful for children who have limited abilities in the upper limbs and have problems with shoulder stamina and flexibility.
+Scooters are helpful for children who have decreased upper limb mobility and have problems with shoulder stamina and flexibility.
 Another advantage of scooters is that the stigma of being disabled is not as prominent as when children use a wheelchair.

 Affording Wheelchairs and Mobility Scooters

 Many companies offer the option of renting mobility aids, while some companies can help you finance it.
 You can also check with charitable organizations, such as the Easter Seals or the United Cerebral Palsy Association (UCP).
-If have any questions, feel free to contact us and we’ll be happy to answer any questions you have.